 - Premises: Keeping them safe, pleasant & fit for purpose.

 We follow strict procedures to ensure that everyone who works with our children is vetted, keeping our children as safe as possible.
 Ongoing checks and ‘whistle-blowing’ are in line with current policy.

 Staff are trained in child protection issues and they are aware of the procedures to follow.
 Staff are encouraged to be vigilant in order to maintain the safety of our children.
-All Staff & are given an induction and are directed to the documents:

 Child Protection Policy